moritzhemsing/VLMEvalKit/README.md

 Some Benchmarks may require setting an commercial API Key in the `.env` file.
 The provided `OPENAI_API_KEY`is expired.

-We also added `time_pruning.ipynb` which includes code snippets we ran for Section 2.2, Experiment 1.
+We also added `time_pruning.ipynb` which includes code snippets we ran with Google Colab for Section 2.2, Experiment 1.
+This notebook includes code provided in the <a href="https://huggingface.co/blog/smolvlm"> Huggingface SmolVLM Blog </a>.

 # Original README for VLMEvalKit